How To Talk About Unconscious Bias With Your Team

 5 Benefits Of Unconscious Bias Training

-1. Reduced Workplace Discrimination: By identifying and addressing unconscious biases, the likelihood of discrimination in employee interactions falls.
+By identifying and addressing unconscious biases, the likelihood of discrimination in employee interactions falls, creating a more respectful and equitable work environment where all employees feel valued.

-3. Enhanced Recruitment: Unconscious bias training ensures that hiring decisions are based on skills and qualifications, not subjective preferences.
+Unconscious bias training ensures that hiring decisions are based on skills and qualifications, not biases, or subjective preferences, which helps hire a qualified and diverse workforce that can drive innovation and growth.

-4. Increased Innovation: With more perspectives comes more ideas.
-Diverse teams lead to innovative solutions and creative problem-solving.
+With more perspectives comes more ideas.
+Diverse teams lead to innovative solutions and creative problem-solving, which can give the company a competitive edge in the market.

-5. Longer Retention: Unconscious bias training contributes to a more inclusive workplace, improving job satisfaction and increasing the likelihood that employees stay.
+Unconscious bias training contributes to a more inclusive workplace, improving job satisfaction and increasing the likelihood that employees stay, which reduces turnover costs and retains valuable talent.

 Unconscious Bias Training Exercises